Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 For multiband raster data the user has to decide which bands he wishes to sample (several bands at once are possible).
 For vector the attributes have to be selected - again it is possible to include all attributes.
 The number of resulting records is identical to the number of input points.
 For each vector layer only one geometry (feature) at one sampling point is taken into account, that is the last one in the processing, i.e. the one with the highest id.
 Therefore the point sampling tool can not be used for obtaining complete and fully controlled values form vector layers with several overlaying geometries.
 The latter could for example be the case for layers with overlapping buffers of sites or geographical feature that partly overlay each other.

 Two of the reviewers used the tool in their research and teaching (Klammt 2015; @schmidt_2016).
 Both focus on gathering information regarding the geographical settings of archaeological sites and analysing them statistically in respect to site evidence and settlement activities.
 The usage of the point sampling tool formed a necessary but hardly remarkable part of their research routine, so both did not expand on the tool in their theses.
-As the tool is probably also rarely cited by other authors, we gather here some more studies in which it could have been used: @miera_2020, @hinz_2014.
+As the tool is probably also rarely cited by other authors, we gather here some more studies in which it could have been used since its first release in 2008: @miera_2020, @hinz_2014.

 Blog post: https://digital-geography.com/qgis-plugins-point-sampling-tool/